 - Defensive and trying to protect us from being blamed and judged.

-- About others perception and focused on what they think about us and trying to earn approval.
+- About others’ perceptions and focusing on what they think about us, and trying to earn approval.

 - Self-destructive and addictive.

-When I think back to being 10 years old, I remember bringing my school report home and my grades were all ‘A’s’ other than one ‘B’.
-The only thing my Dad said was, “why was that a B?”
-Now my younger self soon realised only A’s were good enough and I created the dangerous belief: I am what I accomplish and how well I do it.
-It’s scary how that belief kept me feeling I wasn’t good enough for years and affected my confidence.
+A friend shared a story about when they were 10 years old.
+Their school report was grades of all ‘A’s’ and one ‘B’.
+The only thing their Dad commented was, “why is that a B?”
+The message received by them as a 10-year-old was, only A’s are good enough and they created the dangerous belief: I am what I accomplish and how well I do it.
+It’s scary how that belief affected their confidence for years.

-For some people, perfection shows up when they are feeling vulnerable, for others, it can be compulsive, chronic and debilitating.
+For some people, perfection shows up when they’re feeling vulnerable, for others, it can be compulsive, chronic and debilitating.

-The key to addressing perfection is moving away from where your focus is on what others think to one where ‘I am enough’.
-It’s about owning our story, appreciating our imperfections and working on our resilience and self-compassion.
+The key to addressing perfection is moving your focus away from what others think, to one where “I am enough”.
+It’s about owning your story, appreciating your imperfections and working on your resilience and self-compassion.

 Start moving towards a life where you are enough by being kind and compassionate to yourself.
 Check what your inner voice is saying and the tone it uses.
 This article is all about positive self-talk.

-Seek out human connection and create a support network.
+Seek out human connections and create a support network.
 Identify someone you can talk to who will act as a sounding board as well as provide you with an objective opinion.

 Include mindfulness practices into your daily routine to help you gain perspective and make good decisions.
 A few ideas are gratitude journaling, yoga, meditation, drawing or taking a walk in nature – whatever works for you.